CSS-Paged-Media/printcss-live-backend/README.md

 ### Parameters

 - **tool** (string, required): The PDF generation tool to use.
-Options: pdfreactor, prince, vivliostyle, weasyprint, ahformatter
+Options: pdfreactor, prince, vivliostyle, weasyprint, ahformatter, bfopublisher
 - **input_file** (file, required): The input HTML file to convert to PDF

 ### Response